 Professor of English, affiliated with Feminist Studies and Comparative Literature

 - Ph.D., Brown University

-She is the author of Eye on the Flesh: Fashions of Masculinity in the Early Twentieth Century (1996), and Stuff Theory: Everyday Objects, Radical Materialism (2014).
-She is the translator of Antonio Negri’s book Insurgencies.
-Constituent Power and the Modern State (2009).
-She has recently published essays on aesthetics and politics, the climate crisis and plastic art, the poetics and politics of waste, and changing conceptions of work under neoliberalism.
+I am the author of Eye on the Flesh: Fashions of Masculinity on the Early Twentieth Century (1996), and Stuff Theory: Everyday Objects, Radical Materialism (2014).
+I coedited with Enda Duffy the collection Walter Benjamin and Magical Urbanism (2011).
+I am also the translator of Antonio Negri’s book Insurgencies: Constituent Power and the Modern State (2009) and of essays by Italian Autonomists.

 - c.
 1800-1945